Why HMRC Needs to Rethink it’s Policy on VAT and Electric Cars

 There are other options.
 Perhaps a revised scale charge or allowing employers to recover VAT on all business mileage regardless of where a car is fueled is worth considering.
 It is certainly a policy question where HMRC could do worse than invite a wider consultation.

-If you have any questions on this or any other VAT issue get in touch.
+If you have any questions or any other VAT issues you want to chat through, then please get in touch.
+I don’t charge for an initial chat.
+Contact me here.